ailichang/UdacityProject/README.md

 # UdacityProject
-The project covers all of my Udacity Front-End Course Projects.
+The project will cover all of my Udacity Front-End Course Web Projects.

-Project 1: mock up a blog (last updated at 12/3/2016)
+Project 1: Mock Up A Blog (last updated at 12/3/2016)
+           Please check the folder: mockup-to-article